Herbert Wright on

 Blueprint 354/ designcurial Sep/Oct 2017

-The vGGG house in Berlin Mitte
+The vGGG house, Berlin Mitte

 Between a power station and legendary clubs, a new block by Gonzalez Haase has an internal and external dialogue with Berlin